Residential Services

 Cute black teen girl in casual clothes sitting on floor near wicker basket and playing with constructor while spending time at home

 Manatee Children’s Services was the first agency to open licensed group homes for foster children in Manatee County.
-Today, our homes are also licensed by the Florida Department of Children and Families to care for youth who are at risk for or have experienced human trafficking.

 Success Stories